-In connection with the acquisition of a 366-acre vineyard located in Napa, California ("Withers Road"), on August 28, 2019, we committed to provide up to approximately \$4.0 million as additional compensation, contingent upon the County of Napa approving the planting of additional vineyards on up to 47 acres of the property by February 25, 2020 (the "Permit Deadline").
+In connection with the acquisition of Withers Road, we committed to provide up to approximately \$4.0 million as additional compensation, contingent upon the County of Napa approving the planting of additional vineyards on up to 47 acres of the property by February 25, 2020 (the "Permit Deadline").
 In addition, if approval was obtained, we also committed to contribute up to \$40,000 per approved acre for the development of such vineyards.
 While approval of the additional plantings was not received from the County of Napa by the Permit Deadline, in March 2020, we executed an agreement with the tenant on Withers Road to extend the Permit Deadline until August 24, 2020.